Definition: The rustling sound of leaves in the wind, the sound of wind through trees.

 Thoughts on Captain Marvel

-Walking in to Captain Marvel I had a few key expectations: 1) To learn about this character and see her Read more
+Walking in to Captain Marvel I had a few key expectations: 1) To learn about this character and see her necessity in Avengers: Endgame 2) To be entertained As someone who does not watch movie trailers, and generally avoids film reviews, I was amazed that all the other expectations of this film still managed to… Read more